nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 ### Follow the steps

-1. Open the [dialogflow console](https://dialogflow.cloud.google.com/) and make sure you're in the correct agent for this tutorial
+1. Open the [dialogflow console](https://dialogflow.cloud.google.com/) and make sure you're in the correct agent for this guide
 2. Click on the `Default Welcome Intent`
 3. Scroll down, erase the responses and add: `Welcome to our Demonstration Restaurant.
 When and for whom would you like to book a table?`
 4. Click Save